dblock/code.dblock.org/_posts/2011/2011-11-03-filtering-by-user-agent-in-rails.markdown

 ]
 {% endhighlight %}

-Finally, we let everyone with an unknown browser through – we can’t possibly whitelist hundreds of search engine user-agents.
+Finally, we let everyone with an unknown browser through – we can't possibly whitelist hundreds of search engine user-agents.

 {% highlight ruby %}
 def is_browser_unsupported?